 \section{Abstract}

-In the context of a short video \& live stream mixed recommendation scenario, the live stream recommendation system (RS) decides whether to allocate at most one live stream into the video feed for each user request.
-To maximize long-term user engagement, it is crucial to determine an optimal live stream policy for accurate live stream allocation.
-The inappropriate live stream allocation policy can significantly affect the duration of the usage app and user retention, which ignores the long-term negative impact of live stream allocation.
+In the context of a short video \& live stream mixed recommendation scenario, the live stream recommendation system (RS) decides whether to allocate at most one live stream to the video feed for each user request.
+The inappropriate policy which ignores the long-term negative impact of live stream allocation can significantly affect app usage duration and user retention.
+To maximize long-term user engagement, it is crucial to determine an optimal policy for accurate live stream allocation.
 Recently, reinforcement learning (RL) has been widely applied in recommendation systems to capture long-term user engagement.
-However, traditional RL algorithms often face divergence and instability problems, which restricts the application and deployment in the large-scale industrial recommendation systems, especially in the aforementioned challenging scenario.
+However, traditional RL algorithms often face divergence and instability problems, which restricts application and deployment in large-scale industrial recommendation systems, especially in the aforementioned challenging scenario.
 To address these challenges, we propose a novel \textbf{S}upervised \textbf{L}earning-enhanced \textbf{M}ulti-\textbf{G}roup \textbf{A}ctor \textbf{C}ritic algorithm (SL-MGAC).
-Specifically, we introduce a supervised learning-enhanced actor-critic framework that incorporates \textit{variance reduction} techniques, where multi-task reward learning helps restrict bootstrapping error accumulation during critic learning.
+Specifically, we introduce a supervised learning-enhanced actor-critic framework that incorporates \textit{variance reduction} techniques, where multi-task supervised reward learning helps restrict bootstrapping error accumulation during critic learning.
 Additionally, we design a multi-group state decomposition module for both actor and critic networks to reduce prediction variance and improve model stability.
 We also propose a novel reward function to prevent overly greedy live stream allocation.
 Empirically, we evaluate the SL-MGAC algorithm using offline policy evaluation (OPE) and online A/B testing.
-Experimental results demonstrate that the proposed method not only outperforms baseline methods under the platform-level constraints but also exhibits enhanced stability in online recommendation scenarios.
+Experimental results demonstrate that the proposed method not only outperforms baseline methods under platform-level constraints, but also exhibits improved stability in online recommendation scenarios.

 \ccsdesc[500]{Information systems~Recommender systems} \ccsdesc[300]{Computing methodologies~Reinforcement learning}

 \keywords{Reinforcement Learning, Recommendation System, Variance Reduction}